Cherokee Outlet: Cattle grazing

-Also during the 1880s, Bill McDonald, acting as deputy U.S. marshal for the Southern District of Kansas and the Northern District of Texas, cleared the Cherokee Outlet of cattle thieves and train robbers, who had taken to hiding out in what they thought was a kind of "no-man's land".
+Also during the 1880s, Captain Bill McDonald, acting as deputy U.S. marshal for the Southern District of Kansas and the Northern District of Texas, cleared the Cherokee Outlet of cattle thieves and train robbers, who had taken to hiding out in what they thought was a kind of "no-man's land".

 Boomers

 The lease to the Cherokee Strip Livestock Association was nullified by Congress in 1890, which then authorized purchasing the land from the Cherokees for $1.25 per acre.
 Having previously rejected a bid from the cattlemen to buy the land for $3.00 per acre, the Cherokee protested in vain that the government price was too low.
 President Benjamin Harrison forbade all grazing in the Cherokee Outlet after October 2, 1890, which eliminated all profit from leasing the land.
 After that, the Cherokee sold off the land at prices ranging from $1.40 to $2.50 per acre.
-The Cherokee Strip Live Stock Association would disband in 1893, the same year the outlet was opened to non-Indian settlement.
+The Cherokee Strip Live Stock Association disbanded in 1893, the same year the outlet was opened to non-Indian settlement.

 Actual payment did not occur until 1964, when the Cherokee finally settled their claims against the U.S. government for the actual value of the Cherokee Strip land opened to settlement in 1893.
 This amounted to about $14.7 million, which was paid to the original allotment holders or their heirs.
 The tribe also received an additional $2 million in accrued interest.

 The Organic Act of 1890 incorporated the unassigned lands into the new Oklahoma Territory.
 Oklahoma became the 46th state on November 16, 1907.